Dubai Customs Launches Official Page On Linkedin - UrduPoint

 Dubai Customs Launches Official Page On Linkedin

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 08th Feb, 2020) Dubai Customs has launched its official page on Linkedin to connect with clients, employees, and the LinkedIn community.
+Dubai Customs launched its official page on Linkedinto connect with clients, employees, and the LinkedIn community

 “Promoting Dubai Customs services and raising awareness around its essential role in securing borders and facilitating trade benefiting from Linkedin advanced technological tools is very important to us,” said Musabih.